 Wilson said he is very excited about this tremendous opportunity to be the first commander of CTF Defender and serve in Korea.
 For the past five years he had been on active duty with the National Guard and it had provided him the opportunity to get back into the ADA community and build relationships."It's very unique to be a National Guard officer and serve in this capacity.
 This is a tremendous opportunity to represent the National Guard and what we can do with the active component force, and build that relationship and have that trust and confidence that we can work together," he said.As he has progressed through the ranks he has gained experience through various deployments while working with other military forces and coalition partners.
 Wilson said this has provided a sound foundation for the mission in Korea where he will be working with an Alliance and our Korean partners."By working with other partners and building a unified team with a common purpose and common mission I have learned how to band together and move forward with others to accomplish a mission," he said.
 "These experiences have opened my mind to working with others who may do business differently and with different business rules."Wilson said this is his first time in Korea other than coming to the peninsula for temporary duty and joint exercises.
 His mother is Korean and he is looking forward to the unique experience.

-"I want the Soldiers of CTF Defender to know that their leaders trust them and there needs to be mutual trust that their leaders are going to take care of them," he said.
+"I love really getting into the culture of wherever I travel," he said.
+"I like getting away from the Army post and trying different foods and really experiencing the culture."Moving forward into the first days of his command Wilson said it is important that CTF Defender maintain its mission focus of being prepared to Fight Tonight."I want the Soldiers of CTF Defender to know that their leaders trust them and there needs to be mutual trust that their leaders are going to take care of them," he said.
 "Whether it's preparing them through training or personal issues or working through personal obstacles, I want them to know that their leaders care for them and that they are our main priority because without them we can't succeed."